Beekast/bk-rabbitmq-rpc/README.md

  * `responseQueue` : If `true`, the responseQueue will be generated, it's possible to use a string to define.
 Use `false` for no responseQueue (default : `true`)
 * `replyTimeout` : Timeout for rpc request in ms (default : `2000`)

-### {client} request(serviceName, method,data)
+### {client} request(serviceName, method, data, options)
 Request a method on a service.
-`serviceName` string for the service name.
+* `serviceName` string for the service name.
-`method` is the method name, you have to use alphanum string for the method name.
+* `method` is the method name, you have to use alphanum string for the method name.
-`data` is the data send to the client.
+* `data` is the data send to the client.
+* `options` options for the request with the following properties :
+	* `replyTimeout` : specify timeout for rpc request in ms. Defautlt is the time specify in the constructor.

 This function return a Promise.

 ### {client} createService(serviceName, options)
 Return a service object
-`serviceName` string for the service name.
+* `serviceName` string for the service name.
-`options` are :
+* `options` are :
 	* `autoStartConsume` : If the service start to consume RPC message at the beginning (default : `false`)

 ### {service} handle(method,function(data) {})
 Handle a method for the service.
-`method` is the method name, you have to use alphanum string for the method name.
+* `method` is the method name, you have to use alphanum string for the method name.
-`function` is the function called.
+* `function` is the function called.
 It can be a function or a promise.
 The return of the function is return to the client.
 The function take one arg whose is the data send by the client.

 > !IMPORTANT! - if you don't use the option autoStartConsume: true on service constructor don't forget to call service.startConsume() to handle the RabbitmqRPC message.